brionychiu/Money-dog/README.md

 </p>

-Money dog is a website which can **visualize data by using listed corporations financial statement ,let easily distinguished its patterns, trends and correlations**。<br/>
+Money dog is a website which can **visualize data by using listed corporations financial statement, let easily distinguished its patterns, trends and correlations**.<br/>
-Users search stock id or company's name, to browse stock's price in half a year, PE ratio,Revenue Growth Rate (YoY) in each month、EPS in each quarter and basic company infomation.<br/>
+Users search stock id or company's name, to browse stock's price in half a year, PE ratio, Revenue Growth Rate (YoY) in each month, EPS in each quarter and basic company infomation.<br/>
 With Bar chart, Line chart to observe the long term situation of corporate business management.

 ## Table of Content ##